 The dangers of fishing line and hooks for birds and other wildlife are real and damaging.

-I see and photograph the most incredible birds and wildlife often and it brings me much joy but there is a flip side to my photography that is saddening, maddening and very disheartening.
+I see and photograph incredible birds and wildlife often, and it brings me a lot of joy.
+But there’s a flip side to my photography that’s saddening, maddening, and deeply disheartening.
 I don’t always see beauty.
-Sometimes I see pain, suffering and death.
+Sometimes, I see pain, suffering, and death.

-I recall vividly the morning I spotted this Laughing Gull that it wasn’t acting like the other gulls on the beach nearby so I focused on the bird and felt my stomach twist into a knot as it became clear to me that the gull had a fish hook imbedded in its throat and bill.
+I recall vividly the morning I spotted this Laughing Gull.
+It wasn’t acting like the other gulls nearby, so I focused on the bird and felt my stomach twist into a knot as it became clear that the gull had a fish hook embedded in its throat and bill.
 It couldn’t close its bill.
-Then I noticed that its feet were entangled with monofilament fishing line so badly that it could barely walk.
-About all it could do was shuffle its feet.
+Then I noticed its feet were entangled in monofilament fishing line so badly that it could barely walk.
+All it could do was shuffle its feet.

-I wanted to get help for the Laughing Gull but at the time I didn’t have a smart phone, I had no access to the internet and I didn’t have the number to the park’s headquarters.
-Plus I couldn’t capture the bird to take to a rescue group because it could still fly.
-When it did fly off the knot in my gut worsened because I knew that without help the gull would soon die.
+I wanted to get help for the Laughing Gull, but at the time I didn’t have a smartphone, I had no access to the internet, and I didn’t have the number for the park’s headquarters.
+I couldn’t take the bird to a rescue group either, because it could still fly.
+When it did fly off, the knot in my gut tightened.
+I knew that without help, the gull would soon die.
 That is such a helpless feeling.

 Fishing Lures left on a snag in a tidal lagoon

-Monofilament fishing line, lures, hooks, metal leads and weights present huge dangers to birds and wildlife when they are not properly disposed of.
-Monofilament lines can tangle around the bills, feet, wings, legs and necks of birds which can result in death, amputations of feet, legs and wings and when the line is around the neck the possibility of a slow, painful strangulation.
+Monofilament fishing line, lures, hooks, metal leads, and weights pose serious dangers to birds and other wildlife when they aren’t properly disposed of.
+Monofilament can tangle around bills, feet, wings, legs, and necks, leading to injury or death.
+It can cause amputations or, when wrapped around the neck, a slow and painful strangulation.

-After photographing these lures I removed them from the snag and disposed of them properly.
-The snag wasn’t in deep water, it only came to my knees and I don’t understand why the fishermen didn’t wade out and remove it.
-I can’t understand.
+After photographing these lures, I removed them from the snag and disposed of them properly.
+The snag wasn’t in deep water.
+It only came up to my knees.
+I don’t understand why the fishermen didn’t wade out and take care of it themselves.
+I honestly can’t understand.

-White Ibis with foot tangled in fishing line
+White Ibis with foot tangled in fishing line, Fort De Soto County Park, Pinellas County, Florida

-I can not count the times I have encountered a bird with missing feet or partial amputations of their legs.
-I have just seen that many.
+I can’t count the number of times I’ve encountered a bird with missing feet or partial amputations of their legs.
+I’ve seen that many.

-The fishing line is tangled around the foot so tight of this White Ibis that the foot is extremely swollen and it appeared obviously painful to the bird because it did not place that foot on the ground while I observed it, instead it hopped on the other leg to move on the ground.
+Instead, it hopped on the other leg to move along.
 The Ibis flew off before I could call the Suncoast Seabird Sanctuary in St. Petersburg to ask for help.
-Once again I wondered about the fate of this beautiful bird.
+Once again, I was left wondering about the fate of a beautiful bird.

-After my experience with the Laughing Gull tangled in fishing line I added the phone numbers for the Suncoast Seabird Sanctuary and the park headquarters in my contacts list in my cell phone.
+After my experience with the Laughing Gull tangled in fishing line, I added the phone numbers for the Suncoast Seabird Sanctuary and the park headquarters to the contacts list in my cell phone.

-I picked the lure up, placed it in this tree to photograph it, and then carried it to a trash receptacle to dispose of it.
-A pretty simple way of protecting wildlife and people from the dangers of this lure.
-I wish it were done more often.
+I picked up the lure, placed it in this tree to photograph it, then carried it to a trash receptacle to dispose of it.
+A pretty simple way to protect wildlife and people from something dangerous.
+I just wish it happened more often.

 Laughing Gull with fishing line & lure in bill